Enjoy the best that California has to offer by visiting the many prolific wine regions in and around Santa Maria Valley.

 Napa Valley Wine

 World-renowned.
 Expansive.
 Diverse.
-In between Mendocino and Santa Maria Valley, Napa Valley is America’s most celebrated wine region, and for many reasons.
+In between Mendocino and Santa Maria Valley sits Napa Valley, America’s most celebrated wine region (and for good reason).
 With a distinctive regional terroir and high-quality wines set among a divine backdrop, the area is also famed for its cuisine, including culinary treasures from Michelin superstars such as Thomas Keller and Robert Curry.
 Napa Valley is home to 16 sub-appellations, each with its own microclimate and grapes.
 There is much to discover here, including its most famous Cabernet Sauvignon.

 Sonoma County Wine